-Carbapenemase-producing Organisms
+Carbapenemase-producing Organisms (CPOs)

 Carbapenemase-producing organisms are highly antibiotic-resistant bacteria that can cause difficult to treat infections and, in some cases, infections that are resistant to all available antibiotics.
 These bacteria produce enzymes called carbapenemases that break down carbapenem antibiotics, some of the strongest antibiotics available, as well as other antibiotic drugs.
-The genes encoding carbapenemase production are easily transferred between bacteria, contributing to the rapid increase in antibiotic-resistant infections.
+The genes that code for carbapenemase production are easily transferred between bacteria, contributing to the rapid increase in antibiotic-resistant infections.
 Since both colonized and infected patients can spread these organisms in healthcare settings, prompt implementation of Contact Precautions and other infection control measures is essential to prevent patient-to-patient transmission of CPOs.

-Carbapenemases occur in Enterobacterales (CRE) like E. coli, Klebsiella and Enterobacter; and other Gram-Negative organisms like Acinetobacter (CRAB) and Pseudomonas (CRPA).
-The most commonly reported carbapenemases in the United States are:
+Carbapenemases occur in Enterobacterales (CRE) like E. coli, Klebsiella and Enterobacter and in other Gram-negative organisms like Acinetobacter (CRAB) and Pseudomonas (CRPA).
+Commonly reported carbapenemases in the United States are:

-- Klebsiella pneumoniae carbapenemase (KPC) - New Delhi metallo-β-lactamase (NDM)
+• Klebsiella pneumoniae carbapenemase (KPC)

-- Verona integron-encoded metallo-β-lactamase (VIM) - Oxacillinase-48-type carbapenemases (OXA-48) and others (e.g., OXA-23, -24/40, -58, and -235/237) - Imipenemase metallo-β-lactamase (IMP)
+- New Delhi metallo-β-lactamase (NDM) - Verona integron-encoded metallo-β-lactamase (VIM) - Oxacillinase-48-type carbapenemases (OXA-48) and others (e.g., OXA-23, -24/40, -58, and -235/237) (Note: As of writing, admission screening can only identify OXA-48.) - Imipenemase metallo-β-lactamase (IMP)